-Composite Pmi in Spain averaged 49.93 points from 2018 until 2021, reaching an all time high of 62.40 points in June of 2021 and a record low of 9.20 points in April of 2020.
+Composite PMI in Spain averaged 50.83 points from 2018 until 2023, reaching an all time high of 62.40 points in June of 2021 and a record low of 9.20 points in April of 2020.
 This page provides - Spain Composite PMI- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Spain Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.
+Spain Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Composite Pmi in Spain is expected to be 56.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Spain Composite PMI is projected to trend around 55.00 points in 2022 and 54.50 points in 2023, according to our econometric models.
+Composite PMI in Spain is expected to be 49.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.